 Patellofemoral pain syndrome is one of the most common disorders of the knee seen in a sports medicine clinic.
 The causes of patellofemoral problems are multifactorial, including abnormal patellofemoral joint mechanics, lower kinetic chain alterations, and overuse.

 Chronic inflammatory joint disease associated with psoriasis.
-Psoriatic arthritis frequently presents in a pattern of monoarticular or oligoarticular joint involvement.
+Psoriatic arthritis frequently presents with a pattern of monoarticular or oligoarticular joint involvement.
 In patients with multiple joints involved, the pattern lacks the symmetry of rheumatoid arthritis.

 The most common inflammatory arthritis, characterised by symmetric arthritis of the small joints of the hands and feet.
 A chronic, erosive arthritis that requires aggressive treatment.